microsoft/pycon/README.md

 - Find and speak to a member of the Microsoft Booth Code of Conduct Team (Eryn Clark & Jay Miller)
 - Reach out to the PyCon US Code of Conduct Team (email: pycon-us-report@python.org)
-- Email our Events Code of Conduct buscond@microsoft.com
+- Email our Events Code of Conduct team at buscond@microsoft.com

 ## Trademarks